camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/operations/health.md

 ---
 id: health
-title: "Health Status"
+title: "Health status"
 ---

 ## Broker

-Zeebe broker exposes two http endpoints to query its health status.
+Zeebe broker exposes two http endpoints to query its health status:

 - Ready check
 - Health check

-### Ready Check
+### Ready check

 Ready check endpoint is exposed via `http://{zeebe-broker}:{zeebe.broker.network.monitoringApi.port}/ready` (by default port 9600).
 This endpoint return an empty 204 response.
 If it is not ready, it will return a 503 error.